 More info contact MO-Minors@hhs.nl

-Students will have to search actively for other relevant literature and sources as part of the learning experience.
+As part of their group assignment, students will have to search actively for other relevant literature and sources.

 The schedule will be published on the Studentportal.